isaichavez19-maker/vst3_dev_portal/src/pages/Technical+Documentation/Change+History/3.0.0/Silence+flags.md

 Managing large plug-in sets and multiple virtual instruments on typical studio computer systems can often be difficult because of CPU performance limits. **VST 3** helps to improve overall performance by applying processing to plug-ins only when audio signals are present on their respective inputs.
 Instead of always processing input signals, **VST 3** plug-ins can apply their processing economically and only when it is needed.

-The feature is supported by the [IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html) interface of the plug-in.
+The feature is supported by the [Vst:: IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html) interface of the plug-in.

 The silence flags is part of the [AudioBusBuffers](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html) ([silenceFlags](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1AudioBusBuffers.html#a2c73b926e22ddb05193b6edd16a008f8)) passed from the host to the plug-in and back to the host in the process call: